codelucas/newspaper/README.rst

     >>> print cnn_paper.articles[0].summary
     u'... imprisoned for possibly ... a constant barrage ...'

-    ## Alternatively, parse all article.
+    ## Alternatively, parse all articles.
 But this will take a while...
     ## for article in cnn_paper.articles:
     ##     article.parse()